duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 ![](assets/leveling.jpg)

 * If you do not have a feeler gauge, you can also use a sheet of paper but it is less accurate.
 * Press the 5th button to check that your leveling is good.
-Press any of the other button to level again the corresponding corner.
+Press any of the other number buttons to level again the corresponding corner.
 * Once you are satisfied with the leveling, press the **Back** button.

 **Tip**: *A feeler gauge are cheap and you can buy one for a few dollars on Amazon, Banggood, etc. For example (randomly chosen items)*: